 Opportunistic expositions offer really high returns but it can also bring losses and can delay a lot the time I need to get back my investment.

 This is why I stick to the less risky ones and I resist temptation.

 I consider that nowadays a 10y German BUND (government bond), doesn’t pay much (less then 1% gross).
 Very safe, but not profitable these days.
-That’s why I need to rebalance a bit my investments in a new way, and since I can get 8-14% revenue with P2P lending, that’s going to be enough for me.
+That’s why I need to rebalance a tiny part of my investments in a new way, and since I can get 8-14% revenue with P2P lending, that’s going to be enough for me for a test.